-Agile Open Northwest is an annual conference about agile practices and techniques.
+Agile Open Northwest hosts an annual conference about agile practices and techniques.
 Using Open Space, the participants themselves make the conference they want to attend.
-Come prepared to share your latest ideas, challenges, hopes, experiences and experiments!
-Inclusive but intimate, Agile Open Northwest is limited to only 200 participants.
+AONW also sponsors other events that focus on agile topic, use Open Space, and occur in the Northwest United States.
+One of those is coming soon!

 You’ve heard of bar camps and unconferences…meet the start of them all!
 Agile Open Northwest runs on Open Space Technology (OST).